-To many foreigners, Norway is synonymous with fjords.
-Norway has the highest concentration of them in the world, ranging from from the Oslo fjord in the southeast, all the way up to East Finnmark near the north-eastern Russian boarder.
+To many foreigners ‘Norway’ is the synonym for ‘fjords’.
+Norway has the highest concentration of fjords in the world, all the way from the Oslofjord to East-Finnmark near the boarder.